python33r/kotlin-weather/README.md

 ## Library

-This consists of two classes: `WeatherRecord` and `WeatherDataset`.
+This consists of three classes: `WeatherFile`, `WeatherRecord` and `WeatherDataset`.
 You can run the tests for these classes with
 ```shell
 ./gradlew :lib:test
 ```

+`WeatherFile` represents a CSV file containing weather station data.
+It does some basic checking that the file exists and that it has a valid header when you attempt to read from it.
+Calling the `lines()` method will return a sequence of lines from the file but this class does  no further processing of the data, leaving that task to `WeatherDataset`.

 A `WeatherRecord` object captures a subset of the data in one record from the CSV file, specifically: date & time, wind speed (metres per second),